nipunchauhan/End-to-End-Vendor-Analysis-for-Profitability-Optimization/README.md

 Explore the Analysis:
 Launch Jupyter Notebook to explore the analysis process.

-jupyter notebook

-Navigate to the notebooks/ directory and open EDA_SQL.ipynb and Vendor_Performance_Analysis.ipynb.
-You can run the cells to see the step-by-step analysis.

 View the Dashboard:

-Open the dashboard/Vendor_Performance_Dashboard.pbix file in Power BI Desktop to interact with the full dashboard.
+Open the dashboard/Vendor Performance Dashboard.pbix file in Power BI Desktop to interact with the full dashboard.

 Alternatively, view the dashboard/Vendor_Performance_Dashboard.pdf for a static version.